capactio/website/docs/tutorial/capact-installation/README.md

      - The secondary range used for Pods
      - Address ranges that you have authorized, for example `203.0.113.0/32`

-### Install Voltron
+### Install Capact

-This guide explains how to deploy Voltron on a cluster using your own domain.
+This guide explains how to deploy Capact on a cluster using your own domain.

 >**TIP:** Get a free domain for your cluster using services like [freenom.com](https://www.freenom.com) or similar.